They say don’t wait until identity theft happens to you. But who does identity theft actually happen to? The answers may surprise you.

 Yes, children.
 You may think it’s counterintuitive to steal a child’s identity.
 After all, a child has no wealth or assets of their own.
 There’s nothing of value to steal — except, of course, their identity itself.

 TIP: If you have kids, it’s never too young to enroll them in your identity protection plan.
-See if your identity protection service offers a family plan that lets you enroll all your children at a lower monthly cost.
+See if your identity protection service offers a family plan that lets you enroll all your children, like Kasasa Protect Premium.

 Target 2.
 The most “tech-savvy” generations.